Senior Faculty Research Fellowship

 Failure to follow the required formatting and/or word and page limits will render the application ineligible for review.

 SUBMISSION: Electronic submission via GU-PASS.
-N.B.
-Leave the Budget or Amount Requested field at the default amount of $0.
+Please enter $1 in the Budget or Amount Requested field.

 Enter your Georgetown University Net ID and password to log-in GU-PASS and then select the “New Internal Grant Request” button.
 You will be required to complete the application and upload all materials required as per the program guidelines.
 Chairs and other reviewers will be notified by e-mail to review internal grants for approval.

-Detailed instructions for creating an internal grant request in GU-PASS are available here.
+Read our detailed instructions for creating an internal grant request in GU-PASS.

 If you have any problems accessing or using GU-PASS please request help by sending an email message to email@example.com, calling ext.
 7-4949 on campus, or calling (202) 687-4949 if off campus.
 For additional information or to provide feedback, please e-mail firstname.lastname@example.org.